xiaxiangzhou/rllm/examples/2048/README.md

 Our examples use the following:
 * Qwen/Qwen2.5-3B-Instruct as the base model
-* Custom 2048 game environment with 4x4 board
+* gym-2048 package for game logic with custom wrapper
 * GRPO (Group Relative Policy Optimization) for training
 * Reward structure matching the ART framework